Ibis, Sara ~ 3rd Grade

 - Adding 3-digit numbers

-Assessments: i-Ready diagnostic (week of 9/6); STAR 360 (week of 9/19)
+Assessments: i-Ready diagnostic (week of 9/11); STAR 360 (week of 9/18)

 Our math curriculum is Ready Classroom Mathematics.
-Ready Classroom is based heavily in discussion and using student strategies.
+Ready Classroom is based heavily on discussion and using student strategies.
 At many points this year, your child will be asked to “Try It” based on their previous knowledge and without instruction from me.
 I’ll then use the strategies students share to scaffold our learning.
 It will feel like a challenge at first!
 Thank you for encouraging a growth mindset in your student as we embark on our math adventure.

 English Language Arts